Call for Living History Performers

 Table Read Series

-Every second and fourth Sundays we will be reading plays that are in consideration for production in the upcoming years.
+Our Table Read series is currently on hold until after the performance of Jake' Women.
+Then every second and fourth Sundays we will be reading plays that are in consideration for production in the upcoming years.
 Please join us and give us your feedback.

 New time.
 New Venue.